tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **26 Aug 2025:**
+  * New 'ai' command for spawn.json to change the ai of mobs.
+This is currently still experimental
+  * Attempt to make parsing spawner.json more robust on foreign language systems
+  * Thanks to Goodbird from CustomNPCs InControl now has support for CustomNPCs.
+You can use the 'npc' condition to test for NPCs and you can spawn npbs with spawner.json or events.json
+  * New 'minlight_sky' and 'maxlight_sky' keywords to specifically test for skylight
+  * Also added 'minlight_sky' and 'maxlight_sky' to the spawner 'and' and 'not' blocks
+  * Added new vertical 'cylinder' type for areas. x and z are the horizonal circumference and y is height
+  * The 'mob' keyword for spawn.json now also understands mob tag id's (starting with '#')
+  * New 'blocktest' keyword which adds a much more flexible way to test for blocks above or under the spawn position
+  * The 'incontrol info' command now also shows the block light, sky light and full light at the player position.
+In addition it shows the current day time and day count
 * **21 Jun 2025:**
   * New 'command' action for events.
 This is a json array of commands that will be executed when the event happens
 * **18 May 2025:**